By Barry Reszel

 And if, perchance, these opening paragraphs leave you smiling or remembering the emotion of a school-days crush from years ago, you’d best secure your tickets to Broadway in Chicago’s Hello Dolly today.
 Because Buckley’s resplendent high cheekbones, dazzling smile, command of the stage, stunning voice and Tony-awarded pedigree are all appearing at the Oriental Theatre for a short time only.

 In this national tour of the Broadway production that starred Bette Midler and Bernadette Peters, Buckley assumes the role of Dolly Gallagher Levi, a turn-of-the-20th century matchmaker in New York.
-Indeed, this 1964 Jerry Herman (music and lyrics) and Michael Stewart (book) 10-time Tony Award-winner, based on Thornton Wilder’s comedy, The Matchmaker is among the most well-known shows in the American musicals theatre canon.
+Indeed, this 1964 Jerry Herman (music and lyrics) and Michael Stewart (book) 10-time Tony Award-winner, based on Thornton Wilder’s comedy, The Matchmaker is among the most well-known shows in the American musical theatre canon.

 That original production starred Carol Channing, and the musical has been used as a showcase for mature A-list actresses.
 Buckley now assumes her proper place among Broadway royalty with such luminaries as Mary Martin, Barbra Streisand, Pearl Bailey, Samantha Spiro, Midler, Peters and others.